filipnet/postfix-bounce-report/README.md

 ### PREREQUISITES PERL INTERPRETER

 Install Perl Package
-- Once System is fully updated, you can install perl package through ```yum install perl``` command.
+- Once System is fully updated, you can install perl package through ```dnf install perl``` command.

 Check Perl Version
 - Since the package is installed now, you can check the Perl version through ```perl -v``` command.